-The Science Based Targets initiative has three layers of governance and two external advisory bodies.
+The Science Based Targets initiative has four layers of governance and two external advisory bodies.

 The Executive Board includes one high-level representative from each partner and donor organisation who provides strategic input and mobilizes resources to meet the goals of the initiative.